protecting the forest’s plants and birds from animal pests

 - domestic and wild cats and dogs – roaming cats & dogs are the number one killer of kiwi birds.

-The accumulated effect of these pest animal species are causing extinctions throughout New Zealand’s fragile ecosystems.
+The accumulated effects of these pest animal species are causing extinctions throughout New Zealand’s fragile ecosystems.
+Controlling their numbers is an important aspect of our work to protect the forest and its native species.

 Help us grow the Waipoua Kauri Forest